General Travel Tips

 Make a Difference!

 You can still make a difference once you return home from your AYC trip.
-Whether is is branching out in your ministry at your local church, or giving to foreign missions, Sheaves for Christ, and our many other offerings throughout the year.
+Whether is is branching out in your ministry at your local church, or giving to foreign missions, Move the Mission, and our many other offerings throughout the year.
 Realize that through giving you can still impact the place and people that you have come to love through AYC.